About Connecting Scotland

 Can I get involved?

-Organisations were invited to express an interest in getting involved.
 Each local Council has been provided with an allocation of devices to distribute to people living in their area.
-Organisations who expressed an interest may be invited to complete a full application by their local Council.

 Unfortunately, we are not currently able to accept referrals directly for individuals.
 However, we do have lots of helpful resources so you can support friends and family to get online safely.